 You can swim and go fishing, hike, bike around the interior, and visit the Nature Center.

 There are beautiful white sand beaches at Honeymoon Island State Park.
 North Beach tends to be more popular with its beautiful palm trees, and it’s usually not too busy.
 It’s also an ideal place for a gorgeous sunset.
 South Beach is also pleasant but tends to be rockier.

 Honeymoon Island State Park has plenty to do with nature trails, swimming, shelling, sunbathing, a large kids’ playground, and a dog beach.
 You’ll often see lots of wildlife from eages, great horned owls, and bottlenose dolphins.

 This is an ideal place for a special event since large covered picnic shelters, and a cafe is available to utilize.

 Honeymoon Island State Park is open daily from 8 am to sunset, and the cost is $8 per vehicle.
-You can also ferry to Caladesi Island State Park, and continue your journey of untouched islands with amazing beaches.
+As I mentioned earlier, you can also ferry to Caladesi Island State Park and continue your journey to untouched islands with amazing beaches.

 🌴 Pro Tip: If you’re looking to spend time on the water, Honeymoon Island State Park has a rental shop just before you arrive.
 You can rent kayaks, sailboats, and paddleboards.
 This is an ideal way to explore the island for an hour or part of a day.